When Saint John Paul II visited Lyon in October 1986, he posed this question to the faithful:

 Whether you come as a pilgrim, a history lover, or an admirer of architecture, Fourvière Hill invites you to discover the soul of this city that has prayed, endured, and thrived for over 2,000 years.

 Crowning the hill is the Basilica of Notre-Dame de Fourvière, Lyon’s most iconic landmark and the spiritual heart and soul of the city.
 It is impossible to understate its spiritual value or significance to Lyon.
-A site of Marian devotion since Roman times, the first church was built in honour of Our Lady in the 11th century.
+A site of Marian devotion since Roman times, the first church was built in honour of Our Lady in the 12th century.
 The later Basilica designed by architects Pierre Bossan and Louis Sainte-Marie Perrin, was constructed in thanksgiving to the Virgin Mary for protecting Lyon from war and plague.

-It consists of three parts: The Upper Church in honour of the Queenship of Our Lady, the Crypt of Saint Joseph underneath, and the original Virgin’s Chapel, dating to the 12th century.
+It consists of three parts: The Upper Church honouring the Queenship of Our Lady, the Crypt of Saint Joseph underneath, and the original Virgin’s Chapel, dating to the 12th century.
 From this devotion was born the Festival of Lights, when every December 8th, homes and streets are illuminated in gratitude to Mother Mary — a tradition that now draws millions of visitors from around the world.

 Fourvière Hill inspired the founding of several religious congregations, including the Marists, Brothers of the Sacred Heart, and the Congregation of the Blessed Sacrament, all of whom drew inspiration from the shrine’s atmosphere of prayer, renewal and service.
 It also reflects the spiritual journeys of its great architects, Pierre Bossan and his successor Louis Sainte-Marie Perrin, who saw the basilica not merely as a building, but as an act of faith in stone.